itmosha/typus/README.md

 - Choosing a code sample from all samples list
 - Typing a chosen sample
+- Creating custom samples in management page (only python code is supported for now)

 ## Features coming soon

 - Auto tabulation after new code blocks for python
 - Tab logic
 - Errors highlighting
-- Creating custom code samples
 - Reseting the attempt